drstearns/tutorials/src/javascript/index.md

 JavaScript might seem simple at first glance, but as you've seen in this tutorial, it can get quite complex in a hurry.
 Like all languages, fluency comes with practice and time.
 There is no short-cut.
 If you want to be proficient in JavaScript, you must practice.
 The [Practice-It](https://practiceit.cs.washington.edu/problem/list) system created by UW CSE now includes JavaScript problem sets, and the W3 Schools offers a [large set of practice exercises](https://www.w3resource.com/javascript-exercises/) you can use to hone your skills.
 If you're taking INFO 343 with us, you'll also get plenty of practice both in-class and during your weekly challenges!

-Once you have a good grasp on the basics of JavaScript, move on to the [Functional Programming in JavaScript](../jsfunctional/) and the [Object-Oriented Programming in JavaScript](../jsoop/) tutorials.
+Once you have a good grasp on the basics of JavaScript, move on to the [Functional Programming in JavaScript](../jsfunctional/) tutorial.